top of page

 sexual relationship between the client/s and the therapist at any time in the future.

-Our practitioners can support young people from 16 years of age and do not require parental permission so long as the practitioner is able to deem the young person Gillick Competent and the young person is able to independently cover the cost of session fees.
+Tara can support young people from 16 years of age and do not require parental permission so long as they are able to deem the young person Gillick Competent (https://www1.racgp.org.au/newsgp/professional/what-is-too-young-children-and-consent-for-medical)and the young person is able to independently cover the cost of session fees.

 We welcome parents, guardians and caregivers to actively be on board with supporting their young person to access LGBTQIA+ affirming therapeutic services.

-Unfortunately there is no rebate available through Medicare for our practitioners at this time.
+Unfortunately there is no rebate available through Medicare for sessions with Tara at this time.
 Due to this, we have calculated our fees to be similar to the out of pocket that you would usually be charged when seeing a psychologist or mental health accredited social worker.

-We are committed to making therapy as accessible and affordable as possible, and we have concession rates and limited financial hardship rates available for individual counselling sessions.
+We are committed to making therapy as accessible and affordable as possible, and we have concession rates available for students and low income earners interested in individual counselling sessions.

-Currently sex therapy is not covered through the National Disability Insurance Scheme, but you may be able to see our Accredited Social Worker if your sessions align with your goals and the disabilities listed on your plan.
+Currently Sex Therapy is not covered through the National Disability Insurance Scheme, but you may be able to Tara if your sessions align with your goals and the disabilities listed on your plan.

-For example, if you are an Autistic person with Autism Spectrum Disorder listed on your plan, and one of your goals centers around building capacity to form healthy relationships, our Accredited Social Worker may be able to see you to work on this goal together.
+For example, if you are an Autistic person with Autism Spectrum Disorder listed on your plan, and one of your goals centers around building capacity to form healthy relationships, Tara may be able to see you to work on this goal together.

 The line item for capacity building therapeutic social work services is 15_621_0128_1_3 Assessment Recommendation Therapy or Training - Social Worker and falls under Capacity Building > Improved Daily Living funding.
 Please see our fee structure page for outlined rates for NDIS referrals.

-You will also need to be plan or self-managed to be eligible to see our Accredited Social Worker, as we are currently not a registered NDIS provider.
+You will also need to be plan or self-managed to be eligible, as we are currently not a registered NDIS provider.